Mangiola/soen-357-final/README.md

 ![logo](static/images/logo.png)

 This is a web application front-end for users to manage their diet.
-It is written using [SvelteKit](https://svelte.dev/).
+Access the published version [here](https://mangiola.github.io/).

 ![logo](static/images/screenshot.png)

-**Note:** As this is just the front-end, all data (recipes, user stats, etc.) are hardcoded mockups.
+This project was written with the [SvelteKit](https://svelte.dev/) Javascript framework.
+As this is just the front-end, all data (recipes, user stats, etc.) are hardcoded mockups.

 ## Installing and Running